All lectures and symposia are held in the Cantor Arts Center auditorium and are free and open to the public unless otherwise noted.

 Thursday, March 19, 5:30 pm

-This panel discussion, moderated by Iranian-Canadian artist Sanaz Mazinani (Stanford MFA '11), features three artists whose photographs are included in She Who Tells a Story: Women Photographers from Iran and the Arab World.
+This panel discussion, moderated by Iranian-Canadian artist Sanaz Mazinani (Stanford MFA '11), features two artists whose photographs are included in She Who Tells a Story: Women Photographers from Iran and the Arab World.

 - Tanya Habjouqa, born in 1975 in Jordan, now residing in East Jerusalem, has six photographs from the series Women of Gaza (2009) on view in the exhibition.